Nutrient cycle: Recycling in novel ecosystems

-An endless stream of technological waste accumulates in different spatial configurations across the planet and turns into a predator in our soils, our streams, and our oceans.
+An endless stream of technological waste accumulates in different spatial configurations across the planet and becomes hazardous in our soils, our streams, and our oceans.
 This idea was similarly expressed in 1954 by ecologist Paul Sears: "We do not know whether to cherish the forest as a source of essential raw materials and other benefits or to remove it for the space it occupies.
 We expect a river to serve as both vein and artery carrying away waste but bringing usable material in the same channel.
 Nature long ago discarded the nonsense of carrying poisonous wastes and nutrients in the same vessels."
 Ecologists use population ecology to model contaminants as competitors or predators.
-Rachel Carson was an ecological pioneer in this area as her book Silent Spring inspired research into biomagification and brought to the world's attention the unseen pollutants moving into the food chains of the planet.
+Rachel Carson was an ecological pioneer in this area as her book Silent Spring inspired research into biomagnification and brought to the world's attention the unseen pollutants moving into the food chains of the planet.

-In contrast to the planets natural ecosystems, technology (or technoecosystems) is not reducing its impact on planetary resources.
+In contrast to the planet's natural ecosystems, technology (or technoecosystems) is not reducing its impact on planetary resources.
 Only 7% of total plastic waste (adding up to millions upon millions of tons) is being recycled by industrial systems; the 93% that never makes it into the industrial recycling stream is presumably absorbed by natural recycling systems In contrast and over extensive lengths of time (billions of years) ecosystems have maintained a consistent balance with production roughly equaling respiratory consumption rates.
 The balanced recycling efficiency of nature means that production of decaying waste material has exceeded rates of recyclable consumption into food chains equal to the global stocks of fossilized fuels that escaped the chain of decomposition.

 Microplastics and nanosilver materials flowing and cycling through ecosystems from pollution and discarded technology are among a growing list of emerging ecological concerns.
-For example, unique assemblages of marine microbes have been found to digest plastic accumulating in the worlds oceans.
+For example, unique assemblages of marine microbes have been found to digest plastic accumulating in the world's oceans.
 Discarded technology is absorbed into soils and creates a new class of soils called technosols.
 Human wastes in the Anthropocene are creating new systems of ecological recycling, novel ecosystems that have to contend with the mercury cycle and other synthetic materials that are streaming into the biodegradation chain.
 Microorganisms have a significant role in the removal of synthetic organic compounds from the environment empowered by recycling mechanisms that have complex biodegradation pathways.
-The effect of synthetic materials, such as nanoparticles and microplastics, on ecological recycling systems is listed as one of the major concerns for ecosystem in this century.
+The effect of synthetic materials, such as nanoparticles and microplastics, on ecological recycling systems is listed as one of the major concerns for ecosystems in this century.